 In Romans, the Apostle Paul teaches of Christ’s mission to call out a people and form them into His likeness, but it seems we are more interested in forming Jesus into our image.
 Even conservative, Bible-believing evangelicals are fond of making statements like, “The Jesus I know would …” as if Jesus—who claimed to be the Triune God, one with the Father—can be easily molded into whatever we wish him to be.

 What are some ways we are tempted to mold Jesus, like clay, into whatever we want him to be?
-Here are 10 partial Jesus’s popular in Christian culture:
+Here are 10 counterfeit Jesus’s popular in Christian culture:

 1. Guru Jesus